isaacfungg/obsidian/Mortgage Broker Course/Lesson 8.md

 #### Income Tax Return
-`Capital Cost Allowance`: A tax deduction that lets you write off the cost of certain assets for taxable income `Undepreciated Capital Cost`: The remaining balance of an asset's cost after claiming CCA
+`Capital Cost Allowance`: A tax deduction that lets you write off the cost of certain assets for taxable income
+* CCA cannot be claimed for an asset in the year of disposition `Undepreciated Capital Cost`: The remaining balance of an asset's cost after claiming CCA

 #### Formulas